 There are several holiday treats that although we get excited about having them around, are not safe for dogs.
 A few of the most common are Juniper Berries, Mistletoe Berries, and Holly Berries.
-The ASPCA has put together a list of items that are toxic to your pet that present a seasonal danger.

 A few of the most common types of dangers to our furry friends during this time include falling trees, mistletoe, candles, wires and chocolate.

 The Gift of a Tree & Dogs Eating Pine Tree Branches

 There is nothing more attractive to a dog than a beautifully decorated tree, laden with tinsel, and ornaments.
 There may be gifts placed for the family underneath, but danger may lurk in the form of edible presents like chocolate.

 Well decorated Christmas trees are beautiful.
 They bring cheer into your home and embrace the holiday spirit, but what happens if your dog accidentally knocks it over?
 This not only creates a mess but may also cause injury and scare your dog.
 If the tree is a real one there could also be spillage of tree water.
 This can attract bacteria and needles that could harm him.
 To avoid accidents, securely anchor your tree so it cannot be tipped or pushed over.

 In addition sometimes dogs start eating pine tree branches.
 This isn’t considered fatal, but can make them sick.